How To Design for Conversion with Hero Images Part 1

 Now that we know what we want to make, we’re ready to create our hero image.
 In this example, I will make a hero image for a custom suitcase website.
 First, we need to ask ourselves what content we want to display.
 Here are some tips for choosing your hero text:

 - Consider the reason why the user has visited your site instead of a competitor.
 What are you advertising that makes your product/service different than others?
 Make that apparent in the words you choose.

 - Remember—less is more.
 We do not want to overwhelm the visitor with too much information that they have not asked for.
 This may lead to confusion/frustration, and ultimately the loss of a potential customer.
 Narrow it down to a few short sentences at most that advertise your product or service.

 Notice how I’ve used the positive action phrase of “Travelling in style” to assure the visitor that by making a purchase they are gaining something beyond the product itself.

 Next, we need a call to action.
-It is important to make your button(s) attractive by either using enticing and playful language, or language that displays value (such as Dropbox highlighting their free no commitment trial).
+It is important to make your button(s) attractive by either using enticing and playful language, or language that displays the value (such as Dropbox highlighting their free no-commitment trial).
 Your CTA should lead directly to a landing page that gives an opportunity for conversion.